narrowlink/homepage/docs/token-generator.md

     uid: 00000000-0000-0000-0000-000000000000 # agent uid, please use a unique uid for each user
     name: agent_name_3 # agent name, it must be the same name as the agent name in the agent token
     exp: 1710227806 # expiration time in seconds since epoch
-    connect: # list of the services that this agent will publish narrow.host: # domain name
+    publish_hosts: # list of the services that this agent will publish
+    - host: narrow.host # domain name
+      port: 0 # gateway's service port, 0 means any port
-        addr: # the address that the agent will connect to publish the service
+      connect: # the address that the agent will connect to publish the service
-          - 127.0.0.1 # ip address or domain name
+        host: 127.0.0.1 # ip address or domain name
-          - 8080 # port
+        port: 80 # port
         protocol: HTTP # protocol
-      me.narrow.host: # domain name
+    - host: tls.narrow.host # domain name
+      port: 0 # gateway's service port, 0 means any port
-        addr: # the address that the agent will connect to publish the service
+      connect: # the address that the agent will connect to publish the service
-          - narrow.host # ip address or domain name
+        host: 127.0.0.1 # ip address or domain name
-          - 80 # port
+        port: 443 # port
-        protocol: HTTP # protocol
+        protocol: TCP # protocol, TCP means it acts as a SNI proxy
 ```